Skip to the content.

 Consistent API Look

 All container APIs have a consistent look and feel.
 It basically provides a creator function which usually returns a pointer to a container structure.
-Also, all functions related to the container can be accessed through function pointers inside of the container or traditional style direct access APIs.
-For an example,
+Also, all functions related to the container can be accessed through function pointers inside the container or through traditional direct-access APIs.

-An examples below illustrates how it looks like.
+The example below illustrates what it looks like.

 // create a hash-table.